elennick/retry4j/README.md

 ### General

-Retry4j only supports synchronous requests and does not handle threading or asynchronous callbacks for you.
 Retry4j does not require any external dependencies.
 It does require that you are using Java 8 or newer.

 ### Exception Handling Config